learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Added an attendance-through-time chart on the attendance landing page that shows the cumulative number of students that have checked in to the program and the number of students that are attending classes for each hour.
 - Fixed a page-breaking bug on the teacher check-in page (this was also patched on SR12).
 - Added sorting options to the grid-based class changes page (length of section, class ID, fullness, and category).
+- Added barcode scanning to teacher check-in.
+Admins can use physical scanners or personal smart devices.

 Theme changes
 ~~~~~~~~~~~~~